 Duluth’s earliest metal-fabricating shop was a modest affair that built rail cars for Jay Cooke’s Great Northern Railway.
-In 1871 J. B. Culver, Luther Mendenhall, J. D. Ray, J. C. Hunter, and W. W. Spalding formed the Duluth Blast Furnace Company and built him the city’s first blast furnace — which allowed a foundry to make its own pig iron — on Rice’s Point.
+In February 1873 J. B. Culver, Luther Mendenhall, J. D. Ray, J. C. Hunter, and W. W. Spalding formed the Duluth Blast Furnace Company and built him the city’s first blast furnace — which allowed a foundry to make its own pig iron — on Rice’s Point.
 They then lured Pittsburgh’s John H. Schoenberger to operate the Schoenberger and Bryant Car Company Foundry.
 Before he entered the grain trade, George Barnum contracted with Duluth Blast Furnace to bring ore to Duluth from Marquette, Michigan (Minnesota’s Iron Range had yet to open) using the steamships Manistee and Metropolis, the first two large steamers owned by Duluthians to operate on the Great Lakes.
-But, like most other Duluth businesses, it failed in 1873 in the national financial panic.
+But, like most other Duluth businesses, it failed in late 1873 in the wake of the national financial panic.

 The Duluth Iron & Steel Company operated on the site from 1884 to 1888 before moving to West Duluth.
 The new facility sat along the St. Louis Bay between Fifty-Sixth and Fifty-Ninth Avenues West.
 Designed by engineer John Berkenbine, the complex covered twenty-three acres and included a brick engine house and two deepwater docks.
 The company reformed as West Duluth Blast Furnace in 1892 but closed in 1895 as a result of the 1893 financial panic.